vippsas/vipps-login-api/vipps-login-api-faq.md

 You can do it yourself on [portal.vipps.no](https://portal.vipps.no/).
 Press `rediger`/`edit` under `salgsstedsinfo`/`?` and change to the desired name.

+## How can I logout a user?

+The answer here is twofold; _Vipps Login_ doesn't support logout from the browser, but you are free to log the user out of your service.
+You can't log the user out of the current browser because it would lead to a poor end user experience.

+If the users wishes to log out of a specific browser, they need to do use in the Vipps app by going to:
+`Profile->Personal Information->Browsers that remember you`, choose a browser and press the logout button.

 ## Common errors